Karanja River

 The Karanja River is a tributary of the Manjira River.
 The river basin is up to 2,422 km sq.
 The Karanja river is perennial river.
 It flows over a distance of 74 km with Karanja reservoir being major water source.
 The river is not navigable.
+The river flows through Bidar district in Karnataka.

+Karanja dam, a major irrigation project in the district, has a total capacity of 9.27 tmc ft.
+The dam was commissioned in 1969 to irrigate 29,227 hectares of land using 9.27 tmc ft. of water.
+It was completed in 1989.

+In Bidar district of Karnataka, there are Surang Bavis (wells), built by Behmani Kings, which connect the Karanja river valley on Kalaburagi road to the Manjra valley on the Karnataka-Telangana border near Aliabad village.